inkstitch/inkstitch/collections/_tutorial/en/cookie_cutter_tiling.md

 ### Final steps

 * remove all empty groups
+* fine tune the positions of the cloth with respect to the clothline

 If Details have a different color, the only jumps left are inside the Details group.
 Otherwise, there is also a jump from the last path of Autoroute to the first detail.
 You may either :
   - Left the jumps as they are, and either  your embroidery machine will turn them into trims,  or you will have to trim  later.
-  - Add a trim command
+  - Add a trim command  or check trim after in the embroidery parameters
   - Or convert jumps to paths

   You may use `Extensions > Ink/Stitch > Tools : Stroke >  Jump Stitch to Stroke` to help you : if you chose two consecutive paths with a jump in between and run this extension, it will create a straight  path from the end of the first  path to the begining of the second.
 No need to guess where the fill is ending....
-But it is up to you to camouflage it (see example in the T Shirt shape)
+But it is up to you to camouflage it (see example in the dress belt)